csebooks/computer-networking/content.en/the-network-layer-data-plane/_index.md

 R16.
 What is an essential different between RR and WFQ packet scheduling?
 Is there a case (_Hint:_ Consider the WFQ weights) where RR and WFQ will behave exactly the same?

-sECTiON 4.3 R17.
+Section 4.3 R17.
 Suppose Host A sends Host B a TCP segment encapsulated in an IP data-

 gram.
 When Host B receives the datagram, how does the network layer in Host B know it should pass the segment (that is, the payload of the datagram) to TCP rather than to UDP or to some other upper-layer protocol?